leonjza/dotfiles/README.md

 # ⚡️.dotfiles | batteries included dotfile configurations

 This repository contains my public dotfiles.
-It comes with a single installer that will take care of installing, updating and backing up your existing configurations.
+It comes with a single installer that will take care of installing, updating and backing up your existing configurations while using `stow`.

 ![shell](screenshots/shell.png)